Accommodation, Holiday Caravans, Events, fetes and festavals. Maps for ourists. Camp sites.

 Cornwood This is an excellent starting point for exploring the old farmsteads, and prehistoric and more recent tin mining remains that abound in the area.
 There is a village post office and tearooms.

 Dunsford Whitewashed thatched cottages huddle together above the wooded slopes of the River Teign.
-Both the post office stores and the Royal Oak public house ace to be found at the centre of the village and just down the road is a children’s play area in the most idyllic selling behind the village hall.
+Both the post office stores and the Royal Oak public house are to be found at the centre of the village and just down the road is a children’s play area in the most idyllic setting behind the village hall.

 Drewsteignton The village church, shop and pub flank a central square in this attractive village.
 The village and its pub are named after a local family whose name can be traced back to 1210 in its original form ‘Drogo’.